tamb/substate/README.md

 5. The Handler/Reducer will then `emit` `UPDATE_STATE` to the Pub/Sub module
 6. The Pub/Sub module will create a _new_ state and will `emit` `STATE_UPDATED` or the specified `$type` to the Components.
 7. The Components will digest the new State using the method(s) registered in step 2
+8. If you want a deep clone pass in `$deep: true` into the state on emit.
+OR `defaultDeep: true` in the options.